2020PB/police-brutality/reports/New York.md

 A police officer comes from behind a protestor, lifts him over shoulder height and then slams him into the road, head first.

-tags: throw, strike, beat, protestor
+tags: throw, strike, beat, protester

 id: ny-newyorkcity-19